openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   a discussion component to a unit, you create a content-specific discussion topic.

-  For more information, see :ref:`Working with Discussion Components`.
+  For more information, see `Working with Discussion Components`_.

-.. _Dropdown Problem:
+.. _Dropdown_g:

 **Dropdown Problem**

   A problem that asks students to choose from a collection of answer options, presented as a drop-down list.
-For more information, see :ref:`Dropdown`.
+For more information, see `Dropdown Problem`_.

 .. _E: